-Justin Lustig, a Broyles Award nominee as the nation’s top assistant coach, joined Vanderbilt in January, 2021, as the assistant head coach, special teams coordinator for the Commodores, while also coaching the tight ends.
+Justin Lustig, a Broyles Award nominee as the nation’s top assistant coach, serves as associate head coach and special teams coordinator for the Commodores, while also coaching the tight ends.
 Lustig was promoted from assistant head coach following the 2021 season.

-The 2021 season will mark Lustig’s 21st in college football.
-He has mentored 50 all-conference selections, including the 2018 Lou Groza Award recipient, Andre Szmyt, and 2022 first-team All-SEC long snapper Wesley Schelling.
+During his career, Lustig has mentored 51 all-conference selections, including the 2018 Lou Groza Award recipient, Andre Szmyt, and 2022 first-team All-SEC long snapper Wesley Schelling.
 He has also coached in three bowl games, two FCS playoffs and three Division III playoff appearances.

 During his time at Syracuse, Lustig served as the special teams coordinator each season.
 He guided the Orange running backs in 2017 before shifting to outside receivers from 2018-20.
 For the 2019-20 seasons, Lustig added assistant head coach responsibilities.